 The assessment is an annual fee due from each property owner to cover the operating expenses of the amenities, administration, and Environmental Control, as well as provide reserve funds for replacement of facilities and assets in future years.
 Assessments are due in July of each year.
 Statements will be mailed to the address on file.

-In 2020, the annual assessment fee was $1620 per property.
+For 2022-2023, the assessment fee is $1776 per property.
 This fee can fluctuate from year to year because the expenses of maintaining/operating facilities, employee wages/benefits, etc. can increase.
 The amount of an increase cannot exceed 20% over the previous year’s assessment.
 Each year, the finance committee meets for several days to review the proposed budget for the next year line by line.
 These meetings are open to property owners and once approved by the Board of Directors, a financial budget disclosure is mailed out to all property owners each May.

 Based on our C&R’s each property is assessed the same amount, regardless of the size of the lot or whether the lot has been improved (i.e. a house has been built).